↑

 Loaded Sourdough Cornbread Stuffing Recipe

-I am pretty sure we outdid ourselves with this dressing recipe simply because it’s so freaking good.
+We outdid ourselves with this dressing recipe simply because it’s so freaking good.

 Imagine the semi-homemade black pepper and sage cornbread combined with the cubed sourdough bread seasoned with Herbes De Provence, and this is just the start of a fantastic dressing recipe.